By far, the best way to know your photographer before your wedding!

 How to Test Your Make-up With a Picture

 Go under the light you plan to have your picture taken.
 Face the light.
 Take a selfie.
-Does everything look good?
+Does everything look wonderful?
 Push the contest of your picture.
 Does everything still look good?
 If the answer is no, then you went too far with make-up?

 Clean Your Engagement Ring